Fixing black screen issue on boot after graphics card replacement in OpenCore Legacy Patcher

 |

-Step 7If your system still boots to black screen you need to refresh macOS install by booting some older bootable system e.g. Mojave.
+Step 7If your system still boots to black screen you need to refresh the macOS install by booting some older bootable system e.g. Mojave.

 If you don't have any older bootable system you can use your old graphics card for a moment again just to recreate the USB stick.